unneon/vaxtify/README.md

 To use permits, run `vaxtify permit dailymemes` and check that the websites won't be blocked for 15 minutes.
 You can also run `vaxtify permit dailymemes end` to end it quicker than planned.

-After changing the configuration, run `systemctl --user restart vaxtify` to restart Vaxtify.
+After changing the configuration, run `systemctl --user reload vaxtify` to reload the configuration file without resetting cooldowns.
-Be aware this will also reset all cooldowns and start the restart cooldown, as the daemon does not store state between runs yet.